khanabid20/BDDStepsGenerator/README.md

  2. This project contains both pom.xml & build.gradle, so it can be built using maven as well we gradle.
  3. *`mvn [clean] package`* to clean the project & make a jar ; `gradle [clean] jar` will do the same as maven.
 4. There is only one class "App" which has got all the methods for computing the thing.
+5. **Logs** also gets generated, which will help for debugging in case of bad feature file or some error.

 **Intend of this project is just to demonstrate how we can automate the thing.
-And utilizes both gradle & maven tools (one can use any of them).**
+And utilizes both gradle & maven build tools (one can use any of them).**

 **Hope you all find it helpful**